 Installation work (such as ceiling mount bracket) should only be carried out by a qualified technician.

 If installation is not carried out and secured correctly it can cause injury or accidents, such as electric shocks.
+Do not use anything other than an authorized ceiling mount bracket.

-• Be sure to use the wire provided with the ceiling mount bracket as an extra safety measure to prevent the projector from falling down.
+• Be sure to use the provided accessory wire with an eye bolt as an extra safety measure to prevent the projector from falling down.
 (Install in a different location to the ceiling mount bracket.)